Pradheep07/Ticket-Prediction/README.md

 ---

-© 2025 Your Name.
-Built with ❤️ and scikit-learn.
+© 2025 Pradheep.
+Built with scikit-learn.
 ```